| Best Poems | Short Poems

 Ere morrow wake, or the low-roosted lark

 From her thatched pallet rouse.
-If otherwise,

 I can conduct you, Lady, to a low